ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-6-20-Is-Every-Seed-Winnable.md

 It is entirely possible, though extraordinarily unlikely, to be offered only cards from this list in the first five floors of the game, plus from Neow.
 Therefore, we have the following theoretical scenario for an unwinnable run:

 1. Forced Lagavulin elite fight on floor 6, with no shops or rest sites on the first five floors
-2. No Neow bonuses, potion drops, or card rewards which help the player deal damage to Neow
+2. No Neow bonuses, potion drops, or card rewards which help the player deal damage to Lagavulin

 If any seed contains all of these components, then that seed cannot be won (on A20 Silent), no matter what the player does.
 Therefore, it seems likely that an unwinnable seed exists.